Hip

 Hip Osteoarthritis

-Hip osteoarthritis is the most common cause of chronic hip pain in adults over 50 — and one of the leading reasons people in the Washington, D.C. metro area seek orthopedic care.
+Hip osteoarthritis is the most common cause of chronic hip pain in adults over 50.
+It is also one of the leading reasons people in the Washington, D.C. metro area seek orthopedic care.
 At Maryland Orthopedic Specialists, our adult reconstruction team treats every stage of hip arthritis, from early cartilage loss managed with physical therapy and injections to end-stage disease requiring total hip arthroplasty.
 Our goal is to relieve pain, restore function, and keep you active as long as possible with the least invasive approach that works for you.

 Ready to get started?